Only 12 weeks to London Marathon!

-It’s been a big week – 10k race on Saturday followed by my first run into double digits for almost a year in prep for the London Marathon.
-And it’s been cold, so cold this week!
+It’s been a big week – 10k race on Saturday followed by my first run into double digits for almost a year in preparation.
+And it’s been cold, so cold!

 I’m not a huge fan of races.
 I always get twitchy and nervous.
 I know most folks do.
 I have a bad habit of comparing myself to others, namely the speedy runners.
 It’s hard doing a race at training pace.
 My training pace is slow – 11 min miles.
 I’m a plodder.
 What was great was running with with folks from club and while we ran, we chatted which made the 4 laps pass by in no time and got a nice bit of bling at the end to show for it.

 The 10 miler was good.
 I had some minor pain in my hip flexors by the time I finished which I ironed out once I got home using my trusty foam roller!
 It’s also an important reminder to keep up with the core and rolling on a daily basis which I have to admit I’ve been a little lax on this week.
 Make me run 20, 30 or 40 miles a week, fine.
 Make me do 15–30 mins of daily stretching, core, rolling, hard to maintain.
 I blame my very low boredom threshold.
 So while the running is going well, the other stuff, I need to get into a serious routine.

 Training Recap – 12 weeks to London Marathon